Playing to your strengths as a leader doesn’t make you a good boss – in fact, it can make you a bad boss. Here’s why.

 Here are a few of my favorite leadership tips from CEOs, founders and executives featured recently in our Heartbeat interviews.

-Every two weeks, I ask one question to a founder, CEO, or business owner I respect and share it on The Heartbeat ❤️, our bi-weekly newsletter on how to become a better leader.
+Every two weeks, I ask one question on a leadership lesson to a founder, CEO, or business owner I respect and share it on The Heartbeat ❤️, our bi-weekly newsletter on how to become a better leader.
 The question I always ask is, “What’s one thing you wish you’d learned earlier as a leader?”
 Here’s what some of our recent interviewees had to say…

 Leaders don’t need to know it all.